gavlyukovskiy/spring-boot-data-source-decorator/README.md

 * [FlexyPool](https://github.com/vladmihalcea/flexy-pool) - adds connection pool metrics (jmx, codahale, dropwizard) and flexible strategies for adjusting pool size on demand
 * [Spring Cloud Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth) - library for distributed tracing, if found in classpath enables jdbc connections and queries tracing (only with p6spy or datasource-proxy)

-**Why need this?**
+#### Why not wrap DataSource in a configuration?

-Instead of using the library you can manually wrap your datasource, but using my library also provides
+Instead of using the library you can manually wrap your `DataSource`, but this library also provides
-* ability to use `@ConfigurationProperties` - custom or provided by Spring Boot (`spring.datasource.hikari.*`, `spring.datasource.dbcp2.*`)
+* ability to use `@ConfigurationProperties` provided by Spring Boot (`spring.datasource.hikari.*`, `spring.datasource.dbcp2.*`)
-* ability to disable decorating by deployment property `decorator.datasource.enabled=true/false`
+* disabling decorating by deployment property `decorator.datasource.enabled=true/false`
-* just like with other auto-configurations you can configure any supported proxy provider library using `application.properties/yml` or define custom modules in the spring context
+* configure proxies through spring properties `application.properties/yml` and customize proxies by defining beans in the spring context
 * integration with [Spring Cloud Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth)

-**Quick Start**
+#### Quick Start

 Add one of the starters to the classpath of a Spring Boot application and your datasources (auto-configured or custom) will be wrapped into one of a datasource proxy providers below.